 We’ve been eating a lot of comfort food lately and I felt like I needed to add a few more veggies.
-However, I can’t eat a meal without fresh fruit this time of year, so I combined the two for this fabulous coleslaw with pureed peaches in the dressing.
+However, I can’t eat a meal without fresh fruit this time of year, so I combined the two for this fabulous peach coleslaw with pureed peaches in the dressing.
 This is a great side for any meal you may be serving up this summer.
 It’s also just the thing to take to a summer picnic or cook out.
 There’s no mayonnaise so no worries with the heat and it’s low carb.

-This coleslaw has a bit of spice from Texas Pete, or use your favorite hot sauce.
+This summer salad has a bit of spice from Texas Pete, or use your favorite hot sauce.
 What I love about this slaw is the sweetness that you get from fresh peaches.
 It’s just enough to offset the vinegar.
 The result is a light and fresh salad that everyone loves.
 It’s the best coleslaw dressing I’ve found.

 I used an emersion blender to puree the peaches but a food processor or blender will also work.